 Rename the Plane to “Ground.”
 Adjust the size of the Ground to be 10 on the X and Z axes:

 Navigate to the UMA folder>Getting Started folder.
-This is where you can go if you want to just get a quick start, and this is exactly what we want to do here:
+This is where you can go if you want to just get a quick start, and this is exactly what we want to do here (though for your future UMA games, you’ll want to become familiar with the other folders in UMA for file structure reasons):

 Select and drag out the UMA DCS prefab object (DCS stands for Dynamic Character System) this will give us the libraries, all the things our UMA character is going to need to work.
 Just drag the prefab into the Scene.
 Anytime that you have a UMA character you are going to want and need this in your Scene.
 Drag out the UMA Dynamic Character Avatar prefab into the Scene as well, this will allow us to actually build out our character.